nushankodikara/TecInpact/content/post/Firebase-Hosting-And-Analytics.md

 ![Project Directory](/uploads/20200808_25.png)
 ![Project Directory](/uploads/20200808_26.png)

 And you are a master in Firebase Hosting!
+If you made some changes, just deploy and you're good to go!

 ## Firebase Analytics